oxygen-dioxide/SingerUtils/README.md

 You can choose which file formats to delete.

 ### Voicebank Pack (work in progress)
 using "Voicebank Pack", you can pack your voicebank into an archive encoded in utf-8.
-This archive won't garble in any system locale.
+This archive won't garble in various system locales.

 Like "Voicebank Clearup", you may want to exclude intermediate files from your archive.
 You can choose which file formats to exclude.